TasCL/ggdmc/README.md

  - Windows users need Rtools (>= 3.3.0.1959), and Microsoft Visual Studio Communit (>= 2015)
  - OS X users need to install Open MPI library
+ - Linux/Unix users need to install Open MPI library, if it has not been installed.

 Successful cases for Windows environment:
   - Microsoft Visual Studio Community 2015 (Version 14.0.25421.03 Update 3) on